Reserve of the Supreme High Command: Modern period

-The airborne troops have always been the reserve of the Supreme Commander-in-Chief.
-The most important, but not the only factor that makes the Airborne being a reserve force of the Supreme Commander, is their mobility - to ensure the defense of the territory of such a large scale country as Russia, is only possible with the use of airborne compounds, which at any time could be parachuted to any theater of operations.
-To accomplish this task, the Airborne Forces are the most suitable, which de facto fulfill the function of rapid reaction forces.
+The Airborne Forces have always been the Supreme Commander-in-Chief's reserve.
+The most important, but not the only factor that makes the Airborne Forces the Supreme Commander-in-Chief's reserve is their mobility, it is possible to ensure the defense of such a large territory as Russia has only by using airmobile units that can be airdropped into any theater of military operations at any time.
+The Airborne Forces, which de facto perform the function of rapid reaction forces, are considered best suited to this task.